5 x 2 Commandments of Successful Sports Betting

 2a: Thou shall see what your friends are doing and do the opposite.

-Unless your friends are sharp professional gamblers (incredibly unlikely), they are likely on the ‘square’ side of the bet.
+Unless your friends are sharp professional gamblers (incredibly unlikely), they are likely the ‘square’ side of the bet.
 I.e., they are betting QB Tom Brady and the New England Patriots at the Cleveland Browns.
 They will explain that New England is a better team.
-If everyone is betting one way, the value is the opposite way; sportsbooks know who Tom Brady is and know more about betting lines than your friends – take the opposite/sharp side.
-The Wynn, Venetian, and Bellagio are some of the nicest hotels and sports-books in the world.
-They let you watch games in comfy leather chairs.
+If everyone is betting one way, the value is the opposite way; sportsbooks know who Tom Brady is and know more about betting lines then your friends – take the opposite/sharp side.
+The Wynn, Venetian, and Bellagio are some of the nicest hotels and sportsbooks in the world.
+They have beautiful women giving you drinks as you watch games in comfy leather chairs.
 They don’t do this to donate money to your friends.
 They do this because they understand your friends are suckers.
-One of your friends may claim to understand College Football (maybe because he went to a US school or played in high school), this does not make him an expert.
-The Wynn, Venetian, and Bellagio also spend money on expert ‘Linemakers’.
-Your friends will not beat them because they know Crosby and Malkin of the Penguins are great hockey players or because The New York Rangers have won 6 of their last 7 home games on a Tuesday.
-Sports-betting markets are pretty efficient (knowledge by way of the internet gets around quickly).
+One of your friends may claim to understand hockey (maybe because he grew up in Canada or played in college), this does not make him an expert.
+The Wynn, Venetian, and Bellagio spent millions on a nice sportsbook and also spent money on expert ‘Linemakers’.
+Your friends will not beat them because they know Crosby and Malkin of the Penguins are great hockey players or because The NY Rangers have won 6 of their last 7 home games on a Tuesday.
+Sportsbetting markets are pretty efficient (knowledge by way of the internet gets around quickly).

 2b: Thou shall read the ‘touts’ and do the opposite.

--regresssion to the mean: there are bounces involved and you are never as awesome as you appear on your best day.
+-regresssion to the mean: there is luck involved.
 Without the Tuck Rule the New England Patriots never win their 1st Super Bowl.
-Had David Tyree not caught a ball off his helmet, the Pats would have gone undefeated and won a Super Bowl in 2008.
-Had Edelman caught an easy pass, Pats would have won in 2012 also.
-Had Carroll run Lynch they’d likely have lost in 2015.
+Had David Tyree not caught a ball off his helmet, the New England Patriots would have gone undefeated and won a Super Bowl in 2008.
 There is a fine line between winning and losing.

 -ego/overhype: the team is dealing with the media sensation and not focusing on winning games.